Regular and Broken Appointments

 Braces may be on between 6 months to 30 months, or longer depending on the age of the patient, the severity of the problem and the degree of movement.
 During this time, you will need to keep appointments, follow instructions, as well as practice good oral hygiene and proper nutrition.
 Also continue to visit your dentist regularly.
 Once your braces are removed, retainers are utilized to hold your teeth in their new positions until your bone, gums, and muscles adapt to the new teeth positions.

 Before any orthodontic treatment, your family dentist should make certain that all cavities have been treated and the health of your gums and underlying bone are free of periodontal disease.
 Your family dentist should also schedule cleaning and cavity checkup visits during your orthodontic care.
-We would like to reinforce the need to keep your regular visits with your family dentist.
-We are an aid to your family dentist, not a replacement.
+It is important to keep your regular visits with your family dentist.
+We are an addition to your family dentist, not a replacement.
 Please contact our office if you have any questions.

 Eating Habits - Foods to Avoid

 A healthy diet means a healthy body, healthy teeth, and a better result for your orthodontia.
-Please do not eat hard foods: nuts, ice, crisp taco shells, whole apples and carrots (cut them into pieces first), hard French bread crust and rolls, spareribs, corn on the cob (cut the corn off the cob before eating), and popcorn.
+Please do not eat hard foods: nuts, ice, crisp taco shells, whole apples and carrots (cut them into pieces first), hard French bread crust and rolls, spareribs, and unpopped popcorn kernals.
 These foods risk breaking brackets and wires.
-Also beware of nail biting and pen or pencil chewing habits, since these can damage your braces.
+Also beware of nail biting and pen or pencil chewing habits, since these can also damage your braces.
 Do not eat sticky foods: taffy, caramels, bubble gum, sticky candy of any sort.
 A small piece of sugarless gum occasionally is acceptable.
 Use common sense about most foods.
 Remember that if you do break off a bracket it will extend your treatment time.
 As long as there is a loose bracket the tooth will not move.

 Foods to avoid while wearing braces: